MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 [!INCLUDE [version-tfs-2017-rtm](../includes/version-tfs-2017-rtm.md)]

 Use a pipeline to automatically build and test your .NET Core projects.
-After those steps are done, you can then deploy or publish your project.
 Learn how to:

 * Set up your build environment with [Microsoft-hosted](../agents/hosted.md) or [self-hosted](../agents/agents.md) agents.
 * Restore dependencies, build your project, and test with the [.NET Core CLI task](../tasks/build/dotnet-core-cli.md) or a [script](../scripts/cross-platform-scripting.md).